Rethinking the Role of Infrastructure in Collaborative Perception: Introduction

 We summarize our contributions as follows. \begin{enumerate}[label=(\roman*)] \item We perform quantitative analysis on the importance of infrastructure data in vehicle-centric CP in terms of 3D detection accuracy. \item We propose infra-centric CP and analyze specific scenarios where infra-centric CP is most effective. \item We extensively compare vehicle-centric CP and infra-centric CP in terms of 3D detection accuracy and noise sensitivity. \end{enumerate}

 The paper is structured as follows.
-In Section~\ref{sec:related}, we summarize previous studies of vehicle-centric and infra-centric CP.
-Section~\ref{sec:overview} overviews the process of CP, and Section~\ref{sec:experiments} presents the experiment details and results.
-We conclude this paper in Section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:related}, we summarize previous studies of vehicle-centric and infra-centric CP.
+Sec.~\ref{sec:overview} overviews the process of CP, and Sec.~\ref{sec:experiments} presents the experiment details and results.
+We conclude this paper in Sec.~\ref{sec:conclusion}.